 How can you improve your company’s lead generation efforts on Google?

 Keep reading to learn about the seven best practices for Google lead generation, from landing page design to page speed optimization to conversion rate optimization.
 Plus, discover how you can use these practices to improve not only your lead generation numbers but also the overall quality of your leads.

-1. Design a top-notch landing page
+1. Design a top-notch landing page for your Google ads

 A landing page is critical, whether you’re investing in search engine optimization (SEO) or PPC advertising.
 If your landing page, which is where users land when they click on a link to your website, doesn’t deliver on user expectations, then they will leave your site.

 That kind of response doesn’t help when it comes to your lead generation goals.

 If you want your ad campaign on Google to succeed, then you need to invest the time to design a top-notch landing page.
 This landing page offers an intuitive, hassle-free, and fast experience for users.
 With this type of landing page, it’s seamless for users to provide their contact information and become a lead.

 When you design your landing page, make sure it meets Google’s recommendations:

 A landing page should coordinate with your ad.

 If you’re an ecommerce store with ads for red sneakers, then your landing page should take users to a page with red sneakers, not red sandals.
 The content on your landing page needs to relate to your ad content too.